-This article will provide concepts and rules for articles with examples in the English Language that holds relevance not just for various competitive exams but in day to day life as well.
+This article will provide concepts and rules of articles with examples in the English Language that hold relevance not just for various competitive exams but in day to day usage as well.

-Aspirants of various Government exams are advised to go through the rules of articles carefully as the English language is a part of most of these examinations.
+Aspirants of various Government exams are advised to go through the articles (a, an, the) rules carefully as the English language is a part of most of these examinations.

 What is an Article?

-The article is a word that combines with noun/s and defines whether a noun in any sentence or phrase is specific or general.
+An article is a word that combines with a noun/s and helps to determine whether a noun in any sentence or phrase is specific or general.

-Example: After the long tiring day, the cup of tea refreshed mind and body.
+Example: After the long tiring day, the cup of tea refreshed the mind and body.

-In this sentence, the use of the article ‘the’ specifies the one day that was tiring and that one specific cup of tea refreshed body and mind.
+In this sentence, the use of the article ‘the’ specifies the day that was tiring and that one particular cup of tea that refreshed the body and mind.